AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/understanding-marketo-custom-objects.md

 >[!TIP]
 >
 >Import custom objects using comma separated values (CSV) within the user interface to test and validate a data sample.
-Then, upload all of your files with an API.&nbsp;
+Then, upload all of your files with an API.

 >[!CAUTION]
 >